rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 #### GET '/categories/{category_id}'
 - Retrieves a specified category by category_id from the category collection.
 - Request arguments: **category_id**
-- Returns an object with matched category and a success message.
+- Returns an object with matched category and success status.

 ##### Exmaple request:
 `GET /categories/1`